Epistates/praxio/README.md

 **Q: Does Praxio collect analytics?**
 A: No. Praxio is open source and completely local.
 No telemetry, no analytics, no tracking.

-**Q: How is this different from just using one model?**
+**Q: How does delegation help my workflow?**
-A: You choose the best model for each task, not compromise on one model for everything.
-Claude for speed, Gemini for scale, both in one workflow = better results, faster, cheaper.
+A: Delegation keeps your main AI focused on your task, not drowning in background research.
+You get faster responses, cleaner context, and can choose the best tool for each job.

 **Q: Can I use this with local models?**
 A: Not yet, but it's planned for Phase 4.